 Provided the employer owns the vehicle (being a company vehicle), it is not illegal to install a GPS tracker.
 And provided that the information collected is used solely for the purposes reasonably required to manage an employment relationship, a GPS system is used in this manner is for legitimate, reasonable, business purposes.
 If the vehicle is not owned by the company, then consent from the vehicle owner is required to install a GPS tracker.
 Failure to obtain consent or improper use of a GPS unit is a breach of privacy laws and any data collected in such a manner is inadmissible evidence.

-To discuss GPS tracking, surveillance and how best to investigate employee misconduct issues, contact The Investigators Group for more information.
+To discuss GPS tracking and employee monitoring and how best to investigate employee misconduct issues, contact The Investigators Group for more information.

 By Sean Gladney, Vice-President, The Investigators Group Inc.